abbi-gaurav/cloud-sample-node-chat/README.md

 - Push the image

   `make push-image`
   The image is pushed to a docker registry which is available over the internet.
 For Public registries such as Docker Hub, anyone can download the docker image and use it.

-In case, it is required to not make the image publicly available, private registries can be used.
+  >Note: For productive use cases, it is recommended to not make the image publicly available, and private docker registries should be used.

 ### Deploying to Kyma runtime